dpeerlab/Vectra_Imaging_pipeline/technical_notes.md

 Step 2: Open the image files in a loop and record their size information.
 The `np.unique` function can be used to determine the number of images of each size.
 This information, together with magnification, will help to ascertain the physical size of the image.
 One cohort will sometimes include images with different sizes, which has important implications for downstream analysis.

 Step 3: Parse marker information from the file metadata.
-If the information is stored during data generation, we can parse it out from metadata in the TIF file with `tifffile`.
+If the information is stored during data generation, we can parse it out from metadata in the TIF file using `tifffile`.
 Otherwise, enter marker information manually.
 It is very important to make sure that the marker information is correct; we recommend double-checking the actual image for each marker to confirm this.

 Step 4: Check for extra, redundant or missing samples in the cohort dataset.
 To remedy this, first define a cohort ID list, either manually or using another dataset.
 Then parse the sample ID from the image filename to identify extraneous and missing samples.
 Finally, remove redundant data using `shutil.move`, and contact the data provider about missing data.